-Staff will be trained to handle aggressive or unacceptable behaviour where it is identified to be required.
+Staff will be trained to handle aggressive or unacceptable behaviour where it is identified to be required46.

-3.26 Visits and Journeys
+3.28 Visits and Journeys

 Shropshire Councils Regulations and Guidelines for Educational Visits and Journeys are followed.
-The Educational Visits Coordinator (EVC) is listed in Section 2 page 4 of this policy.
+The Educational Visits Coordinator (EVC) is listed in Section 2 page 6 of this policy.
 The EVC will liaise with the members of staff who will be undertaking the trip to ensure the procedures have been followed.
-As the EVC is not the Headteacher then the EVC must make sure the Headteacher countersigns the approval documents including the risk assessments.
+The Headteacher must countersign the approval documents including the risk assessments produced by the EVC prior to a visit or journey taking place.